Ralph L. Brill Professor of Law and Director of the Program in Business Law

-He is an honorary academic member of the U.K.'s Chancery Bar Association and has served as an INSOL scholar at INSOL International, a global umbrella organization for national associations of accountants and lawyers focusing on bankruptcy and restructuring.
+He is a member of the International Insolvency Institute, an honorary academic member of the U.K.'s Chancery Bar Association, and has served as an INSOL scholar at INSOL International, a global umbrella organization for national associations of accountants and lawyers focusing on bankruptcy and restructuring.
 He was the academic member of the U.K. Insolvency Service's Policy Evaluation Group between 2005 and 2011.

-Involuntary Bankruptcy as Debt Collection, ___ (forthcoming) (with Jason Kilborn)
+Involuntary Bankruptcy as Debt Collection, 87 American Bankruptcy Law Journal 123 (2013) (with Jason Kilborn).

-'Bankruptcy Tourism' under the EC Regulation on Insolvency Proceedings, 19 International Insolvency Review 181 (with Anton Smith)
+'Bankruptcy Tourism' under the EC Regulation on Insolvency Proceedings, 19 International Insolvency Review 181 (2010) (with Anton Smith).